 But whatever happens, don’t give in.
 Instead, report the scam to the FBI’s Internet Crime Complaint Center, as well as to your local police precinct.
-This way, not only will you stop yourself from being scammed this time, but others around the country as well.
+This way, not only will you stop yourself from being scammed, but potentially many others around the country as well.

 It Matters Which Dating Website You Choose

 Finally, when it comes to online dating websites, keep in mind that not all are created equal.
-In other words, based on hundreds of reviews from HighYa readers, it would seem that many non-traditional dating sites (e.g. those that cater to specific interests), such as FarmersOnly.com, TripTogether, and Zoosk, seem to host an especially large number of scammers.
+In other words, based on hundreds of HighYa reader reviews, a large number have reported that many non-traditional sites (e.g. those that cater to specific interests), seem to host an especially large number of scammers.

-In fact, many of these reviews also claim that the sites themselves are scams, and intentionally employ others to convince you to spend as much money as possible on connection (e.g. sending messages, live chat, etc.) credits.
+In fact, many reviewers have also claimed that the companies behind some of these sites are scams, intentionally employing others to convince customers to spend as much money as possible on connection credits (e.g. sending messages, live chat, etc.).

-As such, if you’re new to the online dating scene, it might be better to start with better-known sites such as Match.com, eHarmony.com, or OKCupid.com.
-Many of these recently started conducting background checks on all of their members, and also require their members to complete extensive questionnaires.
+As such, if you’re new to the online dating scene, it might be a good idea to start with better-known, highly rated sites such as Match.com, eHarmony.com, or OKCupid.com.
+Many of these conduct background checks on all members, and also require new customers to complete extensive questionnaires.

-Granted, you’ll still need to keep the above tips in mind at all times, but this will at least weed out most of the unscrupulous users, leaving you room to find love.
+Granted, you’ll still need to keep the above tips in mind at all times, but this could help weed out most of the unscrupulous users, leaving you more room to find love.

-Have you been involved in an online dating scam?
-Do you have important tips to help fellow readers avoid online dating scams?
-Be sure to leave a comment below, and to share this article far and wide.
-Together, we can help put a stop to online dating scams!
+Have you been involved in an online dating fraud?
+Do you have important tips to help fellow readers avoid romance scams?
+Be sure to leave a comment below.

 Read Next: Romance Scams That Target Solo Tourists